MeVisLab/examples/mevislab.github.io/content/examples/image_processing/example2/index.md

 In this example, we create a simple mask on an image, so that background voxels are not affected by changes of the window/level values.

 ## Summary
 We are loading images by using the `LocalImage` module and show them in a `SynchroView2D`.
-The same image is shown in the right viewer of the `SynchroView2D` but with a `Threshold` based `Mask`.
+The same image is shown in the right viewer of the `SynchroView2D` but with a `Threshold`-based `Mask`.

 ![Screenshot](examples/image_processing/example2/image.png)